Vintage Medicine Cabinet: A Makeover

 The after picture of our vintage medicine cabinet.

-(The after picture of our vintage medicine cabinet in our new house in Texas!)
+(The after picture of our vintage medicine cabinet in our house in Texas!)

-This project cost me very little because I had most of the supplies already on hand.
+This project cost me very little because I had most of the supplies on hand.

-The only thing I had to buy was the removable wallpaper and some new paint roller covers.
+The only thing I had to buy was the removable wallpaper and new foam paint rollers.

 The first step is always to remove the doors, drawers, and hardware.